stoeps13/connections-doc/source/admin/admin/t_admin_homepage_add_widgets.md

 1. To add a widget to the widget catalog, complete the following steps:
 2. Log in to HCL Connections as an administrator.

+    !!! note
-    **Note:** To add widgets to the Home page, you must be logged in as an administrator.
+    To add widgets to the Home page, you must be logged in as an administrator.
 If you do not see an **Administration** option display under the **My Page** option in the navigation sidebar on the Home page, this means that you are not configured as an administrator of the Home page app.
 For more information, see the *Configuring the Home page administrator* topic.

 3. Open the Administration view.